 - Click on More network adapter options.

-- Right-click your connection and choose Properties.
+- Right-click on your connection and select Properties.

 Useful tip: How to Find the IP Address of a Website in Windows 11 or 10